dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0601.md

 (setf (field o) 10)
 ```

 Note that SETFing a place that's part of a larger object has the same semantics as SETFing a variable: the place is modified without any effect on the object that was previously stored in the place.
-Again, this is similar to how = behaves in Java, Perl, and Python.18
+Again, this is similar to how = behaves in Java, Perl, and Python.
+18

+16 Look up DEFSETF, DEFINE-SETF-EXPANDER for more information.

+17 The prevalence of Algol-derived syntax for assignment with the “place” on the left side of the = and the new value on the right side has spawned the terminology lvalue, short for “left value,” meaning something that can be assigned to, and rvalue, meaning something that provides a value.
+A compiler hacker would say, “SETF treats its first argument as an lvalue.”

+18 C programmers may want to think of variables and other places as holding a pointer to the real object; assigning to a variable simply changes what object it points to while assigning to a part of a composite object is similar to indirecting through the pointer to the actual object.
+C++ programmers should note that the behavior of = in C++ when dealing with objects—namely, a memberwise copy—is quite idiosyncratic.

 ## 6.7 Other Ways to Modify Places